 The man after God’s heart knew that place.
 Jesus also isn’t unfamiliar with the same.
-He has suffered a despair far worse than David, you or I could imagine.
+He has suffered despair far worse than David, you, or I could imagine.

 The God of the universe has firsthand experience with hate and spite given to Him by the very creatures He made in His likeness and whom He sustains.